How Light Affects Colour

 The quality of the light, the time of day, and even the time of year can change how we perceive colour under natural light.
 This means it can be difficult to pin down every element that might play tricks with your paint colour, but we do have a top tip for outwitting unfavourable light conditions.
 It all comes down to considering the aspect of the room you’re painting – whether it faces east, west, north, or south.

 North Facing Rooms

 Northern light tends to bring out the cooler tones within a colour, so if you’re using a lighter tone, avoid anything with a green or grey base.
-Yellow based colours like Yellow Ground, New White and White Tie will help to bounce as much light around the room as possible, as will hanging a mirror to reflect the light you do have in the space.
+Yellow based colours like Yellow Ground, New White and White Tie will help to bounce as much light as possible around the room.
+If you have the space, hanging a mirror to reflect the light will do the trick, too.

 South Facing Rooms

 In fine weather, south facing rooms can be filled with warm light from dawn until dusk, making them among the easiest rooms to choose a palette for.